-Frantzsen&Mjanger was established in January 2017 and consists of Maria Almås Frantzsen, MA in visual art/glass and Ruth Hol Mjanger, drama/theatre.
-The artist duo is located in Bergen and draw on their interdisciplinary competence to search beyond conventional glassmaking techniques and skills.
+Frantzsen&Mjanger was established in January 2017 and consists of Maria Almås Frantzsen, MA in visual art/glass and Ruth Hol Mjanger, associate professor in drama.
+The artist duo is located in Bergen and Oslo and draw on their interdisciplinary competence to search beyond conventional glassmaking techniques and skills.
 They challenge the traditional approach to glass by connecting craft and performative, contemporary art.
 Glass serves as a tool for engagement that invites their audience to become co-creators in their artistic practice.

 Their debut was at the Annual craft exhibition 2017 and in 2019 the duo was awarded the Norwegian Craft prize from The Relief Fund for Visual Artists (BKH) for the piece "Holding Breath".
 Over the last five years they have had collaborations and presented their work in a variety of venues; outdoor art events, galleries, performance festivals, and universities.
-In March 2020 they started a year-long project with the public library in Bergen where a series of Lend a Breath was made available for loan.
+In March 2020 they started a 2-year-long project with the public library in Bergen where a series of Lend a Breath was made available for loan.
+In 2021, they presented their first solo exhibition at RAM Gallery, Oslo, Norway.
 Internationally, they have presented their work at the Glass Art Society Virtual Conference 2020, Glass, Meet the Future 2021 and European Glass Context 2021.